About Logan Water

 Our Water Netserv Plan aims to:

-- make sure water and wastewater (sewerage) services are safe, reliable and secure
+• make sure water and wastewater services are safe, reliable and secure

-- plan for water and wastewater (sewerage) infrastructure for the next 20 years
+• plan for water and wastewater infrastructure for the next 20 years

-- combine water and wastewater (sewerage) service planning with land and infrastructure planning
+• combine water and wastewater service planning with land and infrastructure planning

-- manage our water and wastewater (sewerage) services in an ecological and sustainable way.
+• manage our water and wastewater services in an ecological and sustainable way.

-To learn more please download the Logan City Council Water Netserv Plan Part A 2017–2021 (PDF 8921 KB)
+To learn more please download the Logan City Council Water Netserv Plan Part A 2017 to 2021 (PDF 8.9 MB)

 We supply drinking water under a Drinking Water Quality Management Plan (DWQMP).
-This plan is approved by the water supply regulator to meet the requirements of the Water Supply (Safety and Reliability) Act 2008.
-This approval is our licence to supply safe drinking water to the community.
+The Plan is approved by the Queensland Water Supply Regulator to meet the requirements of the Water Supply (Safety and Reliability) Act 2008.
+This approval is required before we can supply safe drinking water to the community.

 For more information please download: